 The Pettee Memorial Library is in an historic building located on South Main Street in the Village district of Wilmington.
-The library continues to experience growth, with a 2015 attendance of 17,795 (up 12% from 2014) and book circulation of 21,703 (up 25% from 2014).
+The library continues to experience growth, with a 2017, attendance of 22,652 (up 12% from 2015) and book circulation of 16,428 (down 25% from 2015).
 Attendees of the library come not only from Wilmington.
 Dover, Marlboro and Whitingham residents use Pettee Memorial Library resources.
 The librarians help educate and create a healthier lifestyle for our community.
 Librarian positions add to the employment opportunities in the town.

-The 24 hour accessible WiFi is available to the community with five computers in the library for public use during library hours.
-During 2015, 2,448 patrons logged on to the public computers and 12,666 people used the WiFi connection.
-During 2015 Pettee experienced 120,557 website visits.
-The librarians will help patrons access the Internet, hook up to the WiFi, or assist with portable devices.
+The 24 hour accessible Wi-Fi is available to the community with five computers in the library for public use during library hours.
+During 2017, 2,317 patrons logged on to the public computers and 10,578 people used the Wi-Fi connection.
+During 2017 Pettee experienced 800,211 website visits.
+The librarians will help patrons access the Internet, hook up to the Wi-Fi, or assist with portable devices.
 E-books are free and downloadable through the library website.

 The library is cramped for many of its activities.
 Many of the children's activities take place outside of the library for lack of space for the large number of participants.
 In both June and August of 2015 the library held community planning meetings to better define the library's future role in the community and how to proceed with regards to space and function.
-The policies and action plans that evolved from these meetings have been prioritized and a comprehensive strategic plan will be completed in 2016,
+The policies and action plans that evolved from these meetings have been prioritized and a comprehensive strategic plan was accepted.